angelal4844/merge-practice/README.md

 # merge-practice
 Hi
-nice
+Nice
-to
+To
-meet
+Meet
-you
+You
 :D